 The implication is that digital transformation is being driven by concerns around revenue, retention, and customer experience more than by technology.
 The digital transformation of insurance — at its best — lowers barriers to entry.
 It’s easy for end users to adopt and adapt via configuration, not code.
 And through the cloud, IT is now available as an operational expense rather than capital expense.

-Due to pre-integrations and the ever-ready and continuously updated state of SaaS platforms, insurers are able to immediately use and benefit from more functionality for digital communications, data-driven decision making, and predictive analytics.
+Due to pre-integrations and the ever-ready and continuously updated state of SaaS platforms, insurers are able to immediately use and benefit from more functionality for digital communications, data-driven decision making, and

 SaaS also relieves your IT personnel of repetitive and non-value-added responsibilities, like maintenance and upgrades, so they can concentrate on other business challenges, such as optimizing customer experiences and preparing to use new data sources, including those obtained from telematics and third-party providers.